davidlatuno/bamazon/README.md

 ## Overview
-Amazon-like store front using a CLI, node.js, and mySQL
+Amazon-like store front using a CLI, node.js, and a local mySQL database

 **Customer View:**
 1. See available products for sale